teimilola/teimilola.github.io/_posts/2020-01-01-organizational-toolkit.md

 # My Organizational Toolkit

+If you're like me, New Year's comes with an impulse to re-organize everything.
 Life as a grad student is busy, and I rely heavily on organizational tools to help me survive.
 I often try out new applications to optimize my workflow, and I enjoy reading about the tools other people use.

-Below are my current favorite tools for research and academic work.
-I work primarily in OSX, and I care about both the functional and visual aspects of my work environment.
-Since I spend so much time working, I prefer to spend that time using thoughtfully designed tools that are a pleasure rather than a pain to use.
+Read on for my current favorite tools for research and academic work!

 <br>